ioccc-src/winner/bugs.md

 ### STATUS: known bug - please help us fix

-There is also a bug in part.
 During compilation you're supposed to see some animation but this does not seem to work with modern gcc versions.
 It appears that version 2.95 works but maybe others do as well.
-Do you have a fix?
-We would appreciate your help!
+If you have a fix for modern versions of gcc, your help is welcome.

 Jump to: [top](#)